Certora/Documentation/docs/cvl/v5-changes.md

 Starting with `certora-cli` version 5.0, you cannot declare new {ref}`method variables <method-type>` anywhere except the top-level body of a rule.
-Declaring new `method` variables inside of `if` statements, hook bodies, CVL function bodies, and preserved blocks are all disallowed.
+Declaring new `method` variables inside of `if` statements, hook bodies, CVL function bodies, preserved blocks, and all other contexts are all disallowed.

 You can still pass `method`-type variables as arguments to CVL functions and definitions.
 You can use this feature to rewrite CVL functions that formerly